Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Statistical Consistency

-as $\max(\bm{h}) = \max\left\{h_1,h_2\right\} \lesssim h \to 0$ and $\frac{nh^{D_1+D_2+2\ell}}{|\log h|} \to \infty$ for any integer $\ell$. \end{lemma} Notice that the pointwise and uniform consistency results for $\hat{f}_{\bm{h}}$ only hold within the tangent space/bundle.
-The (uniform) consistency results are particularly useful for establishing the upcoming mode and ridge consistency theory.
-More importantly, they serve as a key building block for establishing the (linear) convergence of our proposed SCMS algorithm; see Section~\ref{Sec:stepsize}.
+The pointwise and uniform consistency results for $\hat{f}_{\bm{h}}$ only hold within the tangent space/bundle.
+The (uniform) consistency results are particularly useful for establishing the mode and ridge consistency theory below.
+More importantly, they serve as a key building block for establishing the (linear) convergence of our proposed SCMS algorithm; see \autoref{Sec:stepsize} for details.